Sezai-Keskin/authoring/README.md

-Add a table with two headings, names and class.
-Populate at least two rows of the table.
 Link each of the secondary headings to the respective checkbox items.
 Once you have completed all the tasks, tick the checkboxes.